Crockpot Tuscan Chicken

 A cooked chicken breast topped with herbs and sun-dried tomatoes served with green beans on a white plate.

-Transfer any leftovers to an airtight container and store them in the refrigerator.
-They will last for 3-4 days.
+Transfer any leftovers to an airtight container and keep them in your refrigerator.
+Be sure to use them up within 4 days.

 Can I make this recipe in advance?

 Absolutely!
 This dish holds up very well.
-You can make it a day or two ahead and reheat it on the stovetop or in the microwave.
+You can make it a day or two ahead and reheat it in a skillet on the stovetop, in a 350°F. oven, or in the microwave.

 Can I freeze this meal?

-Yes, you can freeze it.
-Let the dish cool completely, then transfer it to freezer-safe containers or bags.
-It will keep for up to 2 months.
+Yes, the Italian chicken breasts are freezer friendly.
+When it is finished slow cooking, let the dish cool completely, then transfer it to freezer-safe containers or zip top freezer bags.
+It freezes well for about 2 months.
 Thaw in the fridge overnight before reheating.

 A fork holds a slice of juicy Tuscan chicken breast above a plate with more chicken, sauce, and green beans.